-The biggest disadvantage is that a tampon string can be humiliating if it escapes out the side of your bathing suit.
+The most significant disadvantage is that a tampon string can be humiliating if it escapes out the side of your bathing suit.
 A wet tampon string can also draw liquids out of the body and bring about leakage.

 In rare cases, Toxic Shock Syndrome (TSS) can occur.

-Use the lowest absorption possible while diving and if you are using tampons while on a boat with no toilet, simply leave your wetsuit on until it is possible to change the tampon.
+Use the lowest absorption possible while diving, and if you are using tampons while on a boat with no toilet, leave your wetsuit on until it is possible to change the tampon.

 · Menstrual cups

-Environmentally, this is always the best option for a woman on her period as many are reusable and they are great to use while diving.
-They are designed to collect the fluid rather than absorb so all you need to do is empty and clean them
+Environmentally, this is always the best option for a woman on her period, as many are reusable and great to use while diving.
+They are designed to collect the fluid rather than absorb so all you need to do is empty and clean them.

-The most wonderful thing about menstrual cups is the environmental impact and the fact that you do not need to continuously buy sanitary products but can simply clean and reuse them.
+The most wonderful thing about menstrual cups is the environmental impact and the fact that you do not need to buy sanitary products continuously but can clean and reuse them.
 Think of all that extra money you can spend on dive gear!

 Other advantages include